Grand Masters and Lieutenancies of the Order of the Holy Sepulchre

-The article offers an index of the Grand Magistry including Grand Masters and the Lieutenancies of the Order of the Holy Sepulchre.
+The article offers an index of the Grand Magisterium including Grand Masters and the Lieutenancies of the Order of the Holy Sepulchre.

 Heraldry

 The Order of the Holy Sepulchre and the Sovereign Military Order of Malta are the only two institutions whose insignia may be displayed in a clerical coat of arms.
 Laypersons have no such restrictions.

-Grand Masters
+Grand masters

 In 1496, Pope Alexander VI vested the office of Grand Master in the Papacy where it remained until 1949.
 From 1949, the following Cardinals have held the office:

-Grand Magisterium
+Grand magisterium

 The officers of the grand magisterium are based in Rome.